iManagement

 Objective

-Detect the build-up of swarming impulse before it leads to swarm loss or a colony that becomes difficult to manage.
+Detect the rise of the swarming impulse before it leads to a swarm loss or to a colony that has become hard to manage.

 What to look for

-Population density, congestion of the brood nest, the appearance of queen cells, a slowdown in laying, and more generally the behaviour of the strongest colonies.
+Population density, congestion of the brood nest, appearance of queen cells, slowing of laying and, more generally, the behaviour of the strongest colonies.
 In May, a few days can be enough to change the situation.

-Inspect with a clear objective, monitor powerful colonies closely, address the internal causes of swarming impulse first: lack of space, blocked laying, overpopulation relative to the available volume.
-If necessary, plan a more structured management measure rather than letting the swarm issue.
+Visit with a clear objective, closely monitor powerful colonies and first address the internal causes of tension: lack of space, blocked laying, excess population relative to the available volume.
+If necessary, plan a division or an artificial swarm rather than suffering a swarm event.
+In a phase of strong dynamics, a weekly check on the most at-risk colonies is often the useful minimum.

-Removing queen cells without modifying the internal conditions of the colony generally remains insufficient.
-Catching a swarm that has already issued is sometimes possible, but it should not be the preferred strategy: in May, anticipation is what matters most.
+Destroying queen cells without changing the internal conditions of the colony generally remains insufficient.
+Recovering a swarm that has left is sometimes possible, but it is not the preferred strategy: in May, anticipation is what matters.
+Postponing an inspection for too long can be enough to let a colony tip over.

 Further reading

-3.3 Make use of strong colonies through artificial swarms
+3.3 Make the most of strong colonies through artificial swarms

 Objective

-Turn the strength of colonies into a lever for renewing the apiary, rather than letting all that momentum be lost to natural swarming.
+Turn the strength of colonies into a lever for renewing the apiary, rather than letting this whole dynamic go into natural swarming.

 What to look for

-The vigour of the colonies, the abundance of brood, the overall quality of the queen, and the apiary's capacity to manage the nucleus colonies created.
+The vigour of the colonies, the abundance of brood, the overall quality of the queen and the capacity of the apiary to then follow up on the young colonies created.

-Form artificial swarms when colonies are genuinely strong.
-In a small apiary, this simultaneously reduces pressure in the parent colony, builds up reserves for the apiary, and progressively renews queens.
-May is often a good window for this work, as long as the nucleus colonies still have enough time to develop well.
+Form artificial swarms when colonies are truly strong.
+In many apiaries, this allows simultaneously to reduce pressure in the parent colony, to build up reserves for the apiary and to progressively requeen.
+May often still offers a good window for this work, as long as the young colonies have time to develop well.

-This is not about splitting mechanically.
-The balance of the apiary, the available equipment, the follow-up of nucleus boxes, and the capacity to manage these new units properly afterwards must all be kept in mind.
+This is not about splitting on autopilot.
+One must keep in mind the balance of the apiary, the available equipment, the follow-up on nucleus boxes and the capacity to then correctly manage these new units.

 Further reading